-Precisely defining the line of division between transmission and distribution is difficult.
+66 Precisely defining the line of division between transmission and distribution is difficult.
 FERC discussed this question at length in its Order 888 75 FERC 61,080 at page 400 ff., available at ferc.gov/legal/maj-ord-reg/land-docs/order888.asp.
 In that Order, FERC adopted a seven-indicator test of local distribution.
-Those indicators are: (1) local distribution facilities are normally in close proximity to retail customers; (2) local distribution facilities are primarily radial in character; (3) power flows into local distribution systems-it rarely, if ever, flows out; (4) when power enters a local distribution system, it is not reconsigned or transported on to some other market; (5) power entering a local distribution system is consumed in a comparatively restricted geographical area; (6) meters are based at the transmission/local distribution systems will be of reduced voltage.
+Those indicators are: (1) local distribution facilities are normally in close proximity to retail customers; (2) local distribution facilities are primarily radial in character; (3) power flows into local distribution systems-it rarely, if ever, flows out; (4) when power enters a local distribution system, it is not reconsigned or transported on to some other market; (5) power entering a local distribution system is consumed in a comparatively restricted geographical area; (6) meters are based at the transmission/local distribution interface to measure flows into the local distribution system; and (7) local distribution systems will be of reduced voltage.
 Order at 402.
 Not only is that test complicated, but FERC "recognize[d] that in some cases the Commission's seven technical factors may not be fully dispositive and that states may find other technical factors that may be relevant."
 Order at page 438.

-This subsection deals with retail competition only as it affects the distribution function.
+67 This subsection deals with retail competition only as it affects the distribution function.
 Retail competition itself is discussed in Section II.C, below.